 Athinas Street the Central Market Street for Everything Edible

 Athinas is a main street in downtown Athens, named after Athena, the goddess of wisdom, and protector of the city of Athens.
-It takes in Varvakeios (Municipal) Central Market,a rectangular building with a large covered court, including the Central Meat and theFish Market.
+It takes in the municipal Varvakeios Central Market, a rectangular building with a large covered court, including the Central Meat Market and theFish Market.
 There are a total of 73 food stalls in both the interior and exterior sections.
 The market is covered with a glass and metal roof and has symmetrical windows.
 It is open every day but Sunday, from early in the morning till late afternoon.
-Several restaurant owners come here every day to to shop rather than going to the Market of Rendi, the Wholesale Market which is at a distance from the center of Athens.
+Several restaurant owners, but also retailers come here every day to shop rather than going to the Wholesale Market of Renti which is at a distance from the center of Athens.
 Many Athenians shop here for both freshness, variety of selection and considerably lower prices than in the local neighborhood stores.
-The Public Market Place of Athens has been in business since 1886
+The Public Market Place of Athens has been in business since 1886.

 This area, including Evripidou and Sophocleous streets is where you can buy fish and meat, but also produce, fresh vegetables and fruit from all over Greece, or sample cheese from the Greek islands.
 On Evripidou street you may also find the delicacy called “pastourma”, a variation of pastrami.
 It is dehydrated goat, beef, lamb or, and the best, camel meat, covered with a cumin paste called tsemeni, prepared with distinctive herbs, garlic, and hot paprika which gives it its distinctive taste.
 There are two shops renowned for their cold cuts, namely Miran and Arapian.